 The results include over 6 million minutes viewed and an A+, true-to-life employer brand.

 Similarly, at AOL, the marketing team used 10-second Snapchat spots to showcase footage of actual employees at AOL’s offices, along with scenes from its interview series, AOL Build, and a promotion of #BuiltbyGirls, AOL’s program to invest in startups with female leaders.
 These sponsored ads were included in Snapchat’s “Discover” content and showcased AOL’s employer brand and commitment to diversity.

 The campaign, which aired for one week, showed promising results: The video spots got 17 million Snapchat views and, according to a Millward Brown survey, increased application intent by a whopping 18% among viewers.

-AOL’s ads were particularly effective at reaching Snapchat’s key demographic of millennial users.
+AOL’s ads were particularly effective at reaching Snapchat’s key demographic of millennial users — not to mention Generation Z coming up right behind them.
 "While the overall campaign also activated on Twitter and Instagram, because Snapchat reaches over 40 percent of the millennial audience globally, we felt that this was the best avenue for talking to millennials in a meaningful way,” said AOL’s Monica Cepak.

 Snapchat itself leverages its geo-filtering capabilities to go after top tech talent

 When it comes to recruiting via Snapchat, don’t discount the social media leader itself, which can harness its features better than anyone else.

 In 2015, Forbes reported that Uber employees were noticing a geo-specific Snapchat filter while working at Uber’s San Francisco office (and only there) that tried to playfully poach them from their current positions.
 “This place driving you mad?” asked the unique filter, with images of wayward taxis populating the bottom of the screen, alongside a link to Snapchat’s careers page.